-In other posts we've stated that digital mastery is achieved from a combination of digital capability and leadership capability and is implemented by an ongoing Digital Transformation initiative which will typically include, alongside the organisational and behaviour change programmes, several digitalisation programmes, the most important of which is concerned with removing technical debt by transforming legacy technology onto Cloud Services.
+Digital mastery is achieved from a combination of digital capability and leadership capability and is implemented by an ongoing digital transformation initiative which will typically include, alongside the organisational and behaviour change programmes, several digitalisation programmes, the most important of which is concerned with removing technical debt by transforming legacy technology onto Cloud Services.

 Let's take a look at some of the key considerations.

 In order to run their business, many organisations have a significant number of applications - which are used as systems of engagement or systems of record: